TechDataMan/TechDataMan.github.io/_posts/2024-10-11-blog-post-second.md

 	<i>Figure 5 – The results of the four classifiers used in comparison</i>
 </div>
 <br>

+Overall, the results indicate that AdaBoost is the most powerful model in this analysis, followed by Naive Bayes, Logistic Regression, and SVM.
+While all models achieve respectable performance, it is crucial to consider the chosen model in the context of specific use cases and requirements, particularly regarding the prioritization of precision or recall depending on business or analytical goals.
+For instance, AdaBoost could be favored if minimizing misclassifications in both classes is critical.

 Model Optimization - VotingClassifier and AdaBoost GridSearch....